fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 ## Intelligent meeting recap for external meetings

 Intelligent meeting recap for external meetings allows your users to share the meeting's recap with external attendees.
-After the meeting, in the **Recap** tab, users can select **Share** > **Share via Outlook**  to share the recap via Outlook to specified external attendees.
+To share the recap via Outlook with specified external attendees, after the meeting, in the **Recap** tab, users can select **Share** > **Share via Outlook**.

 To manage policies that allow external attendees to attend meetings in your organization, see [IT Admins - Manage external meetings and chat with people and organizations using Microsoft identities](trusted-organizations-external-meetings-chat.md).